subsquid/eth-archive/README.md

 ### Requirements

 - Latest stable version of Rust.
 Code is only tested and built using the latest stable version of rustc.
+- Clang and LLVM
+- Tested on windows and ubuntu

 #### Install cargo make